 - poor searches – the individual believes the information is incomplete and repeated requests

 - an individual has to make repeated requests for the information.

-What Is A Data Subject Access Request (DSAR)?
+What Is A Subject Access Request (SAR)?

-Under GDPR an EU subject has a right to ask you as a business to provide access to certain information held about them, and you must provide this information within one month of receipt, a working approach would be to use 28 days to always ensure compliance within a month.
+Under UK GDPR a subject has a right to ask you as a business to provide access to certain information held about them, and you must provide this information within one month of receipt, a working approach would be to use 28 days to always ensure compliance within a month.
 You cannot charge a fee for this service except in certain limited circumstances – see section later on in the post – Can I refuse to comply with a request?

 The data subject can ask for the following: